 Make lists of your essential and desirable criteria

-Shortlisting fairly means rejecting unsuitable candidates based purely on the requirements of the job.
-So you’re going to use those requirements to make your shortlist.
+Fair shortlisting means rejecting candidates that you deem unsuitable for the job based purely on its requirements.
+You’re going to use those requirements to make your shortlist.

 Shortlisting stage 1: essential criteria